Leafwing-Studios/Emergence/design/src/glossary.md

 ### Filter

 Filters allow only one set of goods to pass through.
-Can be combined with _Inserters_ to only transfer one set of goods or with _Splitters_ to split one set of goods to one side and all other goods to the other side.
+Can be combined with [inserters](glossary.md#inserter) to only transfer one set of goods or with [splitters](glossary.md#splitter) to split one set of goods to one side and all other goods to the other side.

 **Examples**: